Geoffrey Dear, Baron Dear: Police career

 In the West Midlands, he quickly came to the fore with his handling of the aftermath of the shooting by police of a young boy and, separately, the aftermath of the 1985 Handsworth riots.
 He instituted wide-ranging changes in that force, both administratively and operationally.
 In 1989, he headed the investigation into the Hillsborough Stadium Disaster.
 He was widely expected to be appointed Chief Constable of the Royal Ulster Constabulary in 1989, but the job went instead to Hugh Annesley.

 Dear was Chief Constable during the last years of the West Midlands Serious Crime Squad, as its malpractices and unsafe convictions came to light.
-It was shut down in 1989.
-The squad was investigated by the West Yorkshire Police, who found evidence of serious abuses but not enough to prosecute individual officers.
+He disbanded it in 1989 and instituted an investigation by the West Yorkshire Police who found evidence of serious abuses but not enough to prosecute individual officers.
 A number of officers retired early or departed preventing internal disciplinary proceedings.
 Since the squad was shut down, over 60 convictions have been found to be unsafe and quashed.

+During the late 1980s, Professor Robert Reiner conducted the only in-depth review of the rank of chief constable, interviewing all 43 post-holders.
+Reiner selected Dear as his prime example of the modern chief constable, describing him as "someone who combines the intellectual mastery of professional management skills with the operational experience and street credibility to command the confidence of the troops and Public".

 He served as Chief Constable of the West Midlands until 1 April 1990, when he was appointed one of HM Inspectors of Constabulary.
 The decision was criticised by the MP Chris Mullin, given Dear's ultimate responsibility for the continuing failures of the West Midlands Serious Crime Squad.

 He was knighted in the 1997 New Year Honours, shortly before his retirement.

 He was a member of the Glidewell review into the Crown Prosecution Service from 1997 to 1998 and advised the Auld Review of the Criminal Courts process in 2002 and the Virdi Enquiry in 2003.